curbengh/urlhaus-filter/README.md

 </details>

 **Note:** Lite version is 99% smaller by excluding offline urls.
 The status of urls is determined by the upstream Abuse.ch.
 However, the test is not 100% accurate and some malicious urls that are otherwise accessible may be missed.
-If bandwidth (4 MB/day) is not a constraint, I recommend the regular version.
+If bandwidth (9 MB/day) is not a constraint, I recommend the regular version; browser extensions may utilise [HTTP compression](https://developer.mozilla.org/en-US/docs/Web/HTTP/Compression) that can save 70% of bandwidth.

 Regular version contains >260K filters, do note that uBO can [easily handle](https://github.com/uBlockOrigin/uBlock-issues/issues/338#issuecomment-452843669) 500K filters.